Getting the Cheapest Moped and Scooter Insurance

 It is important that you pay for the right cover for your personal situation and one that will benefit you most in the long-run.

-Don’t always go for the cheapest policy, as this may leave you using your own money to pay out should you damage a third party vehicle.
+Don’t always go for the cheapest policy, as this may include some exclusions that will leave you using your own money to pay out if the cover is not sufficient enough to protect you against the costs you incur.

 Mopeds have a small engine size of 50cc or less and can reach a top speed of 45mph, whereas a scooter’s engine can be up to 150cc.